 Information regarding which school serves your residential area is provided by the Department of Capital Planning.
-To locate your home school zone, please visit the school system website at www.smcps.org and go to Offices, Transportation Bus Stop, and School Locator.
-The name of the child’s home school will be required on the application.
-You may also call 301-475-4256, option 6.
+To locate your home school zone, please visit www.smcps.org, Office of Capital Planning.
+Click on the Find a School by your address button to locate the home school by street name.

-When a child has been admitted into a Head Start or Pre-Kindergarten program, the parent/guardian will be contacted in writing or by email providing the student’s bus number, and the estimated arrival and departure times.
+When a child has been admitted into a Pre-Kindergarten program, the parent/guardian will be contacted in writing or by email providing the student’s bus number, and the estimated arrival and departure times.

 Disclosure of Student Records

 In accordance with St. Mary’s County Board of Education Regulations (JIH-R), the written consent of the parent(s)/guardian(s) must be obtained for disclosure of any personally identifiable records pertaining to a student for educational purposes such as registration and enrollment.
 Confidentiality will be maintained with regard to student records.